Lay3rLabs/telegram-payments/docs/Deploying.md

 3. Upload our contracts to get code IDs
 4. Instantiate our contracts to get addresses
 5. Upload components to get IPFS CIDs
-6. Upload services to get IPFS CIDs
+6. Create and upload services to get IPFS CIDs (in paused state)
 7. Set the service URI on the service manager contract
 8. Add the service manager address to aggregator node
 9. Add the service manager address to wavs nodes
+10. Set the operator signing keys
+11. Recreate and reset the service URI

 Each of these steps with independent commands is described below.